DKFZ-ODCF/nf-bam2fastq/README.md

 This will create a test Conda environment in `test-results/nextflowEnv` and then run the tests.
 For the tests themselves you can use a local Conda environment or a Docker container, dependent on whether you set `$profile` to "conda" or "docker", respectively.
 These integration tests are also run in Travis CI.

+### Continuous Delivery

+For all commits with a tag that follows the pattern `\d+\.\d+\.\d+` the job containers are automatically pushed to [Github Container Registry](https://github.com/orgs/DKFZ-ODCF/packages) of the "ODCF" organization.
+Version tags should only be added to commits on the `master` branch, although currently no automatic rule enforces this.

 ### Manual container release

 The container includes a Conda installation and is pretty big.
 It should only be released if its content is actually changed.
 For instance, it would be perfectly fine to have a workflow version 1.6.5 but still refer to an old container for 1.2.7.